Triston Casas Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.49 team ERA that ranks 22nd among all league pitching staffs.
+- The Tigers have a 4.49 team ERA that ranks 20th across all MLB pitching staffs.

-- Tigers pitchers combine to give up 136 total home runs at a rate of 1.2 per game (to rank 16th in the league).

-- The Tigers will send Skubal (2-1) out to make his seventh start of the season.
-He is 2-1 with a 3.67 ERA and 33 strikeouts in 27 2/3 innings pitched.

-- The left-hander's last time out was on Saturday against the Tampa Bay Rays, when he tossed 5 1/3 innings, surrendering no earned runs while allowing six hits.
+- His last appearance was on Sunday against the Tampa Bay Rays, when the right-hander went 5 2/3 innings, surrendering six earned runs while allowing nine hits.

-- In six games this season, the 26-year-old has amassed an ERA of 3.67, with 11 strikeouts per nine innings.
-Opponents are hitting .240 against him.
+- The 25-year-old has amassed an ERA of 4.89, with 6.6 strikeouts per nine innings, in 10 games this season.
+Opponents are hitting .244 against him.

 © 2023 Data Skrive.
 All rights reserved.